 The first results from the HPS were published on May 20, 2020 and have continued to be be published through July 29, 2020.
 SHADAC has to continued to monitor survey results as they have been released in order to understand how the pandemic is affecting Americans’ health, wellbeing, and access to health care over time.
-As part of this observance, we recently noted that the U.S. Census Bureau is exploring an extension of the data collection period for the Household Pulse Survey from 90 days (end date July 31, 2020) to 24 weeks (end date October 13, 2020).
+As part of this observation, we recently noted when the Census Bureau proposed an extension of the data collection period for the Household Pulse Survey from 90 days (original end date July 31, 2020) to 24 weeks (end date October 13, 2020).
 The Office of Management and Budget approved the Census Bureau's request on July 31, 2020.
 A new version of the survey, complete with a revised questionnaire that focuses on the impact of COVID-19 on education and housing, will be circulated for a second phase of data collection shortly.
 SHADAC will continue to monitor this second wave of the survey, and will provide updates as results are released.

 The Household Pulse Survey is designed to provide up-to-date information on the impact of the COVID-19 pandemic on employment, spending, food and housing security, disruptions to education, physical and mental wellbeing, and health insurance and access to care.
 The survey is being conducted over the course of 12 weeks beginning on April 23, 2020.
 Invited respondents will be contacted via email and text message and will be asked to take the survey online.
 Results are scheduled to be published on a weekly basis, one week after the end of each weekly data collection period.